melvey/reveal.js/slides/hit226/week1/index.md

 * Add - Stage a file to commit
 * Commit - Store a code change in git
 * Push - send our code changes to the server
-* Pull - get code changes from the server
+* Fetch - Get code from the server
+* Merge - Mix new code in with ours or vice versa
+* Rebase - Like merge but different

+Note:
+You might also hear git pull.
+This is a shortcut command to fetch and merge

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->